evertdespiegeleer/github-image-upload/README.md

 ...
 ```

 In this example, when running ```npm run build``` or ```npm run ghimage```, **github-image-upload** will do its thing.
 When using the package this way, as an npm script, a global installation is not needed.
-The prefered way to install would then be a a dev-dependency:
+The prefered way to install would then be as a dev-dependency:

 ```sh
 npm i github-image-upload --save-dev